-The purpose of the Canoe Cruisers is to unite persons interested in paddling the Potomac River Basin and adjacent watershed.
-Our trip coordinators willingly and enthusiastically manage paddling outings to the safety and enjoyment of the participants.
+The purpose of the Canoe Cruisers is to unite persons interested in paddling the Potomac River Basin and adjacent watersheds.
+Our trip coordinators willingly and enthusiastically plan outings to get paddlers on a variety of local rivers and streams.

-By participating in these outings, you release the Club, its members, trip coordinators and fellow paddlers from any injuries due to any act or omission which may affect your safety and well-being.
+By participating in these outings, you release the Club, its members, trip coordinators and fellow paddlers from responsibility for any injuries due to any act or omission which may affect your safety and well-being.

 Participants are responsible for learning and practicing the techniques necessary to recognize and avoid paddling hazards.
 Participants are responsible for acquiring boating safety and rescue skills commensurate with the level of difficulty of the river on which they are paddling.
 Participants are responsible for learning about proper equipment under generally accepted safe boating standards.

 Don’t endanger your life and the lives of others by trying to boat on water beyond your ability.

 Boats, gear and clothing must be appropriate for the expected conditions.

 Specifically, you are solely responsible for these decisions at all times:

 - The decision to go on any trip.